-3.97 The Environment Agency on their website state that reservoir flooding is extremely unlikely and there has been no loss of life from reservoir flooding since 1925.
+3.102 The Environment Agency on their website state that reservoir flooding is extremely unlikely and there has been no loss of life from reservoir flooding since 1925.
 Since then reservoir legislation has been introduced to ensure that reservoirs are well maintained and monitored and identification of possible risks from reservoirs is not necessarily a constraint to development.
-The need for further consultation with the Environment Agency and reservoir owners and therefore reservoir flooding has been assessed as 'c' for all sites.